-Perhaps the Sages were bothered by Abraham’s treatment of Hagar and hoped to make midrashic amends; perhaps they could not picture Abraham sitting again in a hotel lobby on a shidduch date at 140 but were more comfortable with him reverting to a woman with whom he once lived.
-Whatever the reason, the Torah’s total silence concerning any details about her is what makes such a midrashic leap possible.
+Perhaps the Sages were bothered by Abraham’s treatment of Hagar and hoped to make midrashic amends.
+Perhaps they could not picture Abraham taking a new wife at his advanced age—according to the Genesis chronology, he would be 140 at the time of this marriage—but were more comfortable with him reverting to a woman with whom he once lived.
+Whatever the reason, the Torah’s total silence concerning any details about her makes this midrashic leap possible.

 Wife or Concubine?